-The district will continue to purchase updated technology and data management (Illuminate/Aeries Analytics) system annual licenses.
-Updated technology is targeted to enhancing and improving the digital literacy of English Learners and socioeconomically disadvantaged pupils.
-The data management systems will be used to analyze formative and summative assessments and close the academic achievement gap for these subgroups.
+The district will continue to purchase updated technology and data management (Illuminate) system annual licenses.
+Updated technology is targeted to enhancing and improving the digital literacy of English learners and economically disadvantaged pupils.
+The data management systems will be used to analyze formative and summative assessments targeted at closing the academic achievement gap for these subgroups.